Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Breaking the Dimensional Barrier under Drift Uncertainty

 \textbf{Analytic reference and decision-time evaluation.} In the static Gaussian benchmark, the analytic decision-time reference under constant portfolios is available in closed form.
 We use this closed-form rule only as an external decision-time target for evaluation; training does not impose the constant-portfolio restriction, and all methods learn from simulated trajectories over $[0,T]$ under the same $\theta$-blind constraint.
-For $\gamma>1$ we use the CRRA reference \eqref{eq:pi_q_const_gaussian_ref}.
-We evaluate each method at $t=0$ with a fixed horizon $T=1.5$ on a fixed grid $\{X_0^{(i)}\}_{i=1}^{N_{\mathrm{eval}}}$ and report Euclidean RMSE to the analytic reference:
+For $\gamma>1$ we use the CRRA reference \eqref{eq:pi_q_const_gaussian_ref} at $(t,\tau)=(0,T)$, i.e., $\pi_{q,\gamma}^{\mathrm{const}}(0,T)$.